-The school aims to give the pupils political knowledge with a good understanding of parliamentary democracy and representation.
+• The school aims to give the pupils political knowledge with a good understanding of parliamentary democracy and representation.
 They will also be given knowledge on how the government works at various levels from local to international.
 They are also educated on Law and Juvenile Law.
-Pupils are given the opportunity to practice democracy in the pupil voice assembly where regular votes take place concerning new school ideas.